 The Ultimate Manual versus Motorized FUE Tool Debate is a hot topic discussion between veteran hair transplant patients and physicians alike about which tools are optimal for the procedure.

-FUE - Follicular Unit Extraction (falso known as Follicular Unit Excision): Advantages and Disadvantages
+FUE - Follicular Unit Extraction: Advantages and Disadvantages

 Like FUT hair transplantation, FUE comes with a unique set of advantages and disadvantages and patients considering follicular unit extraction should become familiar with them.
 Below, we discuss some of the unique benefits, limitations and potential problems with the follicular unit extraction technique.